vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

-4. Download the project folder
+4. Download the project folder and place it on your desktop

 Download the project folder, unzip it and place it on your desktop.
-In this repo the project folder is named: myOfflineAi
+In this repo the project folder is named: myOfflineAi-v1.0

-5. Use the terminal to cd into the project folder cd Desktop cd myOfflineAi-v1.0
+5. Use the terminal to cd into the project folder

+% cd Desktop
+% cd myOfflineAi-v1.0

+6. Mac Only:
-6. Replace this command to replace the start-mac-app.command with a clean copy and make it executable
+Run this command.
+It will replace the start-mac-app.command file with a clean copy and make it executable

 % cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command

 6. Open the folder and double-click a file.